mverleg/voronoi/README.rst

 * Try to avoid dynamic dispatch completely.
 * Avoid unnecessary math, e.g. L1/L2/L3 norm values have the same total order without the square/cubic root.
 * Avoid unnecessary allocations, i.e. keep recycling one vector per thread to store nearest points.
+* Assigning pixels to centers and colorizing the pixels can be parallellized per row without locks.
+Averaging the colors is harder because the average would be mutably shared.

+The Voronoi transform above, with 500 pixels per patch on a small image, takes between 0.02s and 0.05s on my machine overall.
+This is mostly loading and saving of data and starting of the thread pool - without those, it takes 0.0075s or 133x per second.

-Todo: simd, cache locality, contiguous memory, parallelism, branch prediction,
+For a future time: simd, cache locality, contiguous memory, branch prediction.

 Types
 -------------------------------

-There are several considerations:
+There are several considerations for type safety:

 * There are pixels indexed in two dimensions by positive integers.
 We should not mix these dimensions or compare x and y for different points.
 * There is iteration over bounded regions of the image.
 So a total ordering as well as addition and subtraction are needed.
 * The sum of pixel positions has no meaning, but they may be summed to compute a midpoint position.
-But they can be subtracted, which gives a distance.
+But they can be subtracted, which gives a distance that can be negative - unlike indices themselves.
 * Distances are not real numbers and do not care about direction.
 * For polymorphism reasons, different norms should return identical or compatible types, even though their physical units are different, since `sqrt`s are skipped.
+* Created wrapper types for most collections to prevent accessing incorrectly.

 Difficulties:

 * Some operations cannot be overloaded generically but have to be re-done for every concrete type because of orphan rules.
 Macros help a little here.
 * It is necessary to expose the `usize` data for e.g. generating random numbers or building a `Vec`.
 * There is substantially more code to facilitate types and operations on them than there is 'business' logic.

+The type safety and tests worked, in a way: the program immediately worked once it compiled and passed all tests.
+It did however take more than an order of magnitude longer to make than the slow and naive Python version.

 How to use
 -------------------------------